Andrewwango/andrewwango.github.io/_posts/2023-02-04-green_cities_EO.md

 ## Introduction

-Cities that are best prepared for a smart city future should be sustainable, according to the recent 2022 [ProptechOS](https://proptechos.com/smart-city-index/) report which benchmarks cities in US and Europe on a selection of indicators.
+Cities that are best prepared for a "smart city future" should be sustainable, according to the recent 2022 [ProptechOS](https://proptechos.com/smart-city-index/) report which benchmarks cities in US and Europe on a selection of indicators.
 This is backed up by the [OECD smart cities definition](https://www.oecd.org/cfe/cities/Smart-cities-measurement-framework-scoping.pdf).
-In the report, sustainability is measured using a green infrastructure indicator in 46 European cities, combining:
+In the report, sustainability is measured using a green infrastructure indicator across 46 European cities, combining:

-- Number of EV charging points per capita
+- Number of electric vehicle (EV) charging points per capita
-- Number of green certified buildings according to [GBIG](https://www.gbig.org/) in 2022, such as BREEAM or LEED
+- Number of green certified buildings according to [Green Building Information Gateway](https://www.gbig.org/) (GBIG) in 2022

 This prompts the following questions.
-How do we measure the environmental sustainability of cities?
-Do some cities perform well in one indicator but perform badly in others?
+How do we measure the environmental sustainability of our cities?
+Do some cities perform well in one indicator but badly in others?

 ## How do we measure urban environmental sustainability?

-Although they represent lower emissions, the numbers of EV charging points and green certified buildings measure environmental progress in a (current) model of urbanisation centred around more cars and buildings.
-According to the [UN Habitat World Cities Report 2022](https://unhabitat.org/sites/default/files/2022/06/wcr_2022.pdf), it is important that the goal for a future city should place environmental sustainability at its core, but we must consider a multitude of desirable outcomes so that any solution benefits the planet and all inhabitants.
+Although they correlate with lower emissions, the numbers of EV charging points and green certified buildings measure environmental progress in a (current) model of urbanisation centred around cars and buildings.
+According to the [UN Habitat World Cities Report 2022](https://unhabitat.org/sites/default/files/2022/06/wcr_2022.pdf), it is important that the goal for a future city should place environmental sustainability at its core, however, we must consider a multitude of desirable outcomes to ensure that any solution benefits the planet and all inhabitants.
 As an example, electric cars can play only one part in a wider approach to sustainable urban mobility.

-The [European Environment Agency’s reports](https://www.eea.europa.eu/themes/sustainability-transitions/urban-environment) present an urban environmental sustainability framework that pulls together many different building blocks for a common goal, described through the lenses of a city that is green, low-carbon, resilient, circular, inclusive and healthy.
-We will study the following factors:
+The [European Environment Agency (EEA)’s reports](https://www.eea.europa.eu/themes/sustainability-transitions/urban-environment) present an urban environmental sustainability framework that pulls together many different building blocks for a common goal, described through the lenses of a city that is green, low-carbon, resilient, circular, inclusive and healthy.
+We will consider the following factors:

 - Sustainable mobility and infrastructure
 - Energy efficiency and built environment quality